Our Right to Food: affording to eat well in Scotland

 This project will help us understand what more is needed to ensure that everyone can afford the foods that keep them healthy and well.
 By working with rights holders across Scotland, we will develop shared ways to measure this progress.

-- Small family (single mum and two young children) or
+- A small family (single mum and two young children)

-- Large family (two adults and three or more children)
+- A large family (two adults and three or more children)

 What will Community Advisors do?

-If you’re interested in becoming a Community Advisor, please complete this online form.
+If you’re interested in becoming a Community Advisor, or you would like to hear more about getting involved with the project, please complete this online form.

 We are grateful to our steering group members for their advice and support for this project: